 These side effects result in wakefulness, making it difficult to fall asleep.
 Nicotine is also addictive, so when you do get to sleep, you may be woken up by the strong cravings.

-It’s not difficult to get a natural boost of energy.
-Instead of using substances that are potentially harmful, you can incorporate simple habits into your life that are natural and work with your body to produce lasting energy.
+Instead of using substances that are potentially harmful, you can incorporate simple habits into your life.
+These natural habits will work with your body to produce lasting energy.

 All you have to do is review the above list of 20 energy-boosting strategies and commit to focusing on one or two for the next month.